Overseas Faculty Development Seminar

 Instructor

-Charles Krusekopf is a professor in the School of Business at Royal Roads University.
-He first worked in Mongolia in 1992 at the US Embassy, and later worked for the Soros Foundation and World Bank on economic development projects in the country.
-In 2001 he founded the American Center for Mongolian Studies and has helped develop and lead programs including the annual ACMS Mongolia Field School.
+Charles Krusekopf is a professor in the School of Business at Royal Roads University and current Oxford New Horizons Programme fellow.
+He has been working in Mongolia since 1992 founded the American Center for Mongolian Studies in 2001.
 Dr. Krusekopf has a PhD in Economics from the University of Washington, an MA in International Relations and China Studies from Johns Hopkins School of International Studies.
 He has served as a Fulbright Lecturer in Mongolia and has led numerous student and faculty programs in the country.
-He teaches across a range of fields including international trade and the global political economy, international business strategy, and environmental economics and policy, and writes regularly on Mongolia’s economic development and performance, Mongolia's renewable energy development and the role Mongolia can play in energy cooperation in Northeast Asia.
+He teaches across a range of fields including international trade and the global political economy, international business strategy, and environmental economics and policy, and writes regularly on Mongolia’s economic development and performance and the role Mongolia can play in energy cooperation in Northeast Asia.

 Eligibility